 In this article, jointly authored by ICON and Intel, we discuss industry concerns about implementation of this technology in a clinical trial.
 These concerns focus on a number of key areas: Patient Acceptance, Device Suitability, Data Complexity and Insight Generation, Operationalisation, Privacy and Security Issues, and Regulatory Acceptance.

 Disruptive innovation is evolving and presenting real solutions but in order to adapt to the emergence of this innovation, companies will need to be more agile and open to learning and dealing with the impact.
 The barriers of disruptive innovation are forcing pharmaceutical companies and their partners to reshape how they look at everything they do across the entire spectrum of drug development.

-New Report: Read the views of 3 Senior Pharma Executives on how their organisations are approaching innovation.
+Read the views of three Senior Pharma Executives on how their organisations are approaching innovation.